rafamrslima/100days-codeup/log.md

 ### Day 32/100
 Today I did a review about common questions in golang technical interviews, including topics like memory management, slices, channels, goroutines, interfaces etc.

+### Day 33/100
+Today I learned about how to compare structs in Go, using == is enough when the structs are comparable (having just fields like boolean, string, int, pointer).
+But in most cases manual comparison field by field is preferred because of the clarity and good performance.